-- The London Plan (2015) sets a minimum housing target for Redbridge of 1,123 dwellings per annum.
+- The London Plan (2016) sets a minimum housing target for Redbridge of 1,123 dwellings per annum.
 Therefore, over the plan period the Council is required to provide a minimum of 16,845 homes.
 This target is based on a thorough assessment of housing capacity.
 The Council has undertaken an exhaustive search for potential housing sites in the borough.
-The Strategic Housing Land Availability Assessment (SHLAA) (2013), undertaken by the Mayor, plus additional sites identified by the Council (see Appendix 1) has established that the borough has the capacity to accommodate up to 18, 774 new homes (including an allowance for windfall). - the potential housing capacity of Oakfield in Barkingside Investment and Growth Area and land in and around the King George and Goodmayes Hospitals in the Crossrail Investment and Growth Area.
-In accordance with the London Plan (2015), this demonstrates that the borough has sufficient capacity to meet and exceed its minimum housing target whilst also closing the gap to its objectively assessed housing need. - demonstrates that there is significant housing capacity within the borough's designated Investment and Growth Areas.
-As Table 3 below demonstrates, these areas have the capacity to accommodate approximately 13,447 new homes which means that over 70% of new homes will be delivered within the Council's Investment and Growth Areas.
+The Strategic Housing Land Availability Assessment (SHLAA) (2013), undertaken by the Mayor, plus additional sites identified by the Council (see Appendix 1) has established that the borough has the capacity to accommodate up to 17, 237 new homes (including an allowance for windfall). - In accordance with the London Plan (2016), the borough has sufficient capacity to meet and exceed its minimum housing target whilst also closing the gap to its objectively assessed housing need. - demonstrates that there is significant housing capacity within the borough's designated Investment and Growth Areas.
+As Table 3 below demonstrates, these areas have the capacity to accommodate approximately 11,682 new homes which means that over 70% of new homes will be delivered within the Council's Investment and Growth Areas.

 - assessed housing need is far in excess of its identified sources of housing capacity.
 As the Sustainability Appraisal (2016) demonstrates, the Council has explored and tested a number of alternative development strategies to try to meet its objectively assessed housing need.
 The proposed development strategy is the most sustainable approach. - The housing trajectory (Figure 12) is a 3.8.8 means of measuring the Council's past and future housing performance in meeting the housing target.
 The housing trajectory is based on information relating to past housing completions, current planning approvals and anticipated future housing proposals.
 It estimates the potential number of units on each Opportunity Site in the borough and estimates a realistic timeframe for development.
-These figures are subject to ongoing review and monitoring through the Annual Monitoring Report (AMR).
-The housing trajectory sets out an annual breakdown of Redbridge's housing supply over the plan period assessed against the London Plan (2015) target.
+These figures are subject to ongoing review and monitoring through the Authority Monitoring Report (AMR).
+The housing trajectory sets out an annual breakdown of Redbridge's housing supply over the plan period assessed against the London Plan (2016) target.

-TABLE 3: Housing delivery by location and plan phase
+Table 3: Housing delivery by location and plan phase

-Investment and Growth Area Phase 1 Phase 2 Phase 3 TOTALS
+Investment and Growth Areas Phase 1 Phase 2 Phase 3 TOTALS

-Period 2015-2020 2021-2025 2026-2030
+Period 2015 - 2020 2021 - 2025 2026 -2030

-1) Ilford 4,180 991 744 5,915
+1) Ilford 3,726 1,214 424 5,364

-2) Crossrail Corridor 1,141 2,780 1,066 4,987
+2) Crossrail Corridor 1,039 3,223 600 4,862

-3) Gants Hill 189 166 132 487
+3) Gants Hill 187 315 0 502

-4) South Woodford 88 412 151 651
+4) South Woodford 193 228 25 446

-5) Barkingside 417 335 655 1,407
+5) Barkingside 322 186 0 508

-Total for Investment & Growth Areas 6,015 4,684 2,748 13,447

-Rest of the borough 833 887 907 2,627
+Rest of the borough 1,675 901 279 2,855

-TOTALS 6,848 5,571 3,655 16,074
+TOTALS 7,142 6,067 1,328 14,537

 Windfall 0 1,350 1,350 2,700

-TOTALS with windfall 6,848 6,921 5,005 18,774
+TOTALS with windfall 7,142 7,417 2,678 17,237